 Tea is the most consumed beverage in the world after water, so we wanted to source some of the best.
-We have selected a range of teas that highlight seasonality, traceability and are just really really tasty!
+We have selected a range of teas that highlight seasonality, traceability and are just really tasty.

 White Peony (bai mu dan) is a white tea made from the Fuding Dai Bai cultivar, and originates from Fuding, in eastern Fujian.
 The tea is plucked from one leaf shoot and two immediate young leaves, followed by very few procedures – mainly just withered in the sun and baked dry without breaking the leaves, to preserve most of the antioxidants.
 The resulting brew presents a very mild peony aroma, a pale green to golden colour and delicate fruity, sweet and grassy flavors that linger long after each sip.